 Intracoastal Waterway between Little River and North Myrtle Beach

 Always held the Saturday after Thanksgiving, this annual event begins at the Little River Inlet and travels south, ending at Dock Holidays Marina.
 Several spots along the Intracoastal Waterway provide a good view of the parade.

 Myrtle Beach Hotels - Compare Prices

 Wrightsville Beach and Wilmington, North Carolina

 Celebrating its 30th anniversary in 2013, this festive Wrightsville Beach tradition begins at 6 p.m. followed by fireworks.
 The parade route travels along the Intracoastal Waterway between Wilmington and Wrightsville Beach.
 During the day visitors may enjoy the Festival in the Park from 10 a.m. until 4 p.m. and other fun events that take place in the area throughout the weekend to kick off the holiday season.

 This beautiful parade features twinkling yachts and sailboats, parading both sides of the Savannah waterfront, accompanied by live music performances, tree lighting ceremony, and a fireworks extravaganza.

 Savannah Hotels - Compare Prices

-More than 50 brightly decorated boats light up Alexandria's harbor as they cruise along the Potomac River at the historic waterfront behind the Torpedo Factory Art Center.
+On the day of the Scottish Christmas Walk parade, more than 50 brightly decorated boats light up Alexandria's harbor as they cruise along the Potomac River at dusk at the historic waterfront behind the Torpedo Factory Art Center.
 Festivities on land add to the holiday fun.